 From there, special arrangements need to be made to reach Hushe, about 30-45 minutes away.

 The last village in the Hushe Valley, the Hushe village stands at around 3,000 meters.
 Nestled between the fast rushing Hushe River and on the slopes of mountains some 6,000 meters tall, Hushe is another traditional Pakistani village living off the wheat fields and vegetable patches, with the occasional apricot trees.
-Kids play in the streets; the elderly men sit quietly on the side, women work the field or wash clothes.
+Kids play in the streets; the older men sit quietly on the side; women work the field or wash clothes.